tidal-code/wave.docs.test/index.md

 **Selenium automates browsers.
 That's it!
 What you do with that power is entirely up to you.**

 Typically Selenium will wait for your page to be ready before it starts the interaction.
 But it wouldn't know if your Ajax page components are yet to load.
 Selenium would never know some text on your page is going to change after a few seconds.
 These are the situations where you would need to write some custom wait methods when you use raw Selenium.
-The frameworks which claim to do without these custom waits would some times unnecessarily slow down the test execution.

 If these efforts can be reduced, the test automation engineers can focus more on designing better automation scenarios.
 The creative energy of the test automation engineer should focus on deriving the most efficient, faster tests rather than fixing the flakiness of the test run.
 Tidal - Wave test automation library is trying to achieve this.
 It is designed on the assumption that, there is no wait required initially expecting the element to be present in the application.
 If no element is found,